• Skip to main content

 Notes

-• Chili makes four hearty servings on its own, or six average servings with toppings and/or a side dish.
+• Yield: Chili makes four hearty servings on its own, or six average servings with toppings and/or a side dish.
 Serve chili with cornbread, breadsticks, garlic bread, a side salad, or a baked potato.

-• Zucchini will cook down entirely in the chili.
+• Texture: Zucchini will cook down entirely in the chili.
 To keep zucchini intact, add in the last 2 hours of cooking on low, or in the last 1 hour on high.

 Nutrition Estimate